 Annual Objectives: The following is an outline of the strategic priorities identified in the PY2016-2020 Consolidated Plan.
 As required by HUD, each activity is linked to one of the three federal programs objectives: 1) decent housing, 2) suitable living environment, and 3) economic development.
 Each objective is matched with one of three outcomes: 1) availability/accessibility, 2) affordability, or 3) sustainability for low-moderate income persons.
-The annual activities that will enable Cobb County to achieve these objectives and outcomes in PY2019 are listed in Table 1.
+The annual activities that will enable Cobb County to achieve these objectives and outcomes in PY2020 are listed in Table 1.

-Program Objectives Activities Decent Housing Acquisition, rehabilitation, and new construction of affordable single family and rental housing Down-payment assistance Tenant Based Rental Assistance Providing property and development grant subsidies for developers to build affordable housing for eligible homebuyers; Promoting education to Affirmatively Further Fair Housing (AFFH) Suitable Living Environment Rehabilitation, acquisition, accessibility improvements of neighborhood facilities Housing rehabilitation Park improvements Sidewalk and infrastructure improvements Health and dental services Services for the homeless and at-risk populations Youth and childcare programs Transportation for seniors and youth Supportive and transitional housing Support services for populations with special needs (e.g. elderly, persons with disabilities) Economic Development Expansion of business products based on community need Job training for low and moderate-income persons.
+Program Objectives Activities Decent Housing Acquisition, rehabilitation, and new construction of affordable single family and rental housing Down-payment assistance Tenant Based Rental Assistance Providing property and development grant subsidies for developers to build affordable housing for eligible homebuyers; Promoting education to Affirmatively Further Fair Housing (AFFH) Suitable Living Environment Rehabilitation, acquisition, accessibility improvements of neighborhood facilities Housing rehabilitation Park improvements Sidewalk and infrastructure improvements Health and dental services Services for the homeless and at-risk populations Youth and childcare programs Transportation for seniors and youth Support services for populations with special needs (e.g. elderly, persons with disabilities) Economic Development Expansion of business products based on community need